Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 An annual report which includes details of the levels of average band D council tax by local authority.

-- Cardiff and Monmouthshire have the largest band D percentage increases (including community council and police elements) of 5.0%.
-Pembrokeshire has the smallest overall band D percentage increase of 2.4%.
+- Pembrokeshire has the largest overall band D percentage increase of 5.3%.
+Caerphilly has the smallest overall band D percentage increase of 1.5%.

 - In England, the estimated Band D percentage increase is 4.0%.